 SQL vs NoSQL databases from developer perspective

-What does type of database have impact on?
+What type of database have an impact on?

 There are eight main aspects you should consider before picking the model of your database.

 Each of them has various priorities and that depends on the type and scale of your application.
 It's wise to spend some time for consideration and choose rightly as changing your mind in the middle of a developing process can be tricky or near impossible.
 In terms of possibilities both models are similar but only on the surface.
 There are good reasons why no relational (NoSQL) databases were invented.
 But it's even more interesting why relations (SQL) databases still exist and are picked for new applications by many leading companies.
 In this article I will elaborate on the eight mentioned aspects and sum it up in the table in the penultimate chapter.

 Relational databases where the first one that could be reliably and easily used on a massive scale at the time.
 The famous Oracle company was the first to build a successful commercial database management system (DBMS) based on relational databases in 1979.
 The idea behind DBMS is to enable working with databases with implemented transaction models (ACID) in a fairly easy way using API (querying in specific languages like SQL).
 After that the market experienced a huge and constant supply of similar products developed by different companies.
 Most of them failed to succeed but their work impacted the relational databases development and helped make them reliable and mature in fairly short time.

 I think it's worth mentioning the fact that Oracle didn't invent relational databases nor its competitors.
 The author of relational database theory is Edgard Codd and thanks to his work (1970) software companies could start implementing workable relational databases.

 It turned out that the relational database model is so good and well thought out that even today after 50 years of it's conception it's still worth considering implementing in your application as it should just work out in most cases by default.